Nowruz: Kurdistan

 In Syria, the Kurds dress up in their national dress and celebrate the New Year.
-According to Human Rights Watch, the Kurds have had to struggle to celebrate Newroz, and in the past and the celebration has led to violent oppression, leading to several deaths and mass arrests.
+Newroz has been a public holiday in Syria since 2026.
+Prior to the fall of the Assad regime, Syrian Kurds have had to struggle to celebrate Newroz.
+According to Human Rights Watch, celebration has led to violent oppression, leading to several deaths and mass arrests.
 The Syrian Arab Ba'athist government stated in 2004 that the Newroz celebrations will be tolerated as long as they do not become political demonstrations.
 During the Newroz celebrations in 2008, three Kurds were shot dead by Syrian security forces.
 In March 2010, an attack by Syrian police killed two or three people, one of them a 15-year-old girl, and more than 50 people were wounded.
 The Rojava revolution of 2012 and the subsequent establishment of the de facto Autonomous Administration of North and East Syria saw Kurdish civil rights greatly expand, and Newroz is now celebrated freely in most Kurdish areas of Syria except for Efrin, where the ritual is no longer allowed since the 2018 occupation by Turkish-backed rebel groups.
+Following the 2026 northeastern Syria offensive and subsequent ceasefire between the Syrian Democratic Forces and the Syrian transitional government, Syrian President Ahmed al-Sharaa issued a decree enshrining the recognition of Kurdish identity and Nowruz as a national holiday.

 Kurds in Iraq and Iran have had more freedom to celebrate Newroz than their countrymen in Syria and Turkey.